When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 What Is an At-Home Sleep Test?

-Sleep tests are categorized according to how much and what type of data they collect.
-Type 1 and 2 tests collect more detailed data.
-For example, in-lab polysomnography performed with a technician is classed as a type 1 sleep test.
-Home sleep apnea tests are generally type 3 or 4 tests, which collect less data.
-The equipment in your home sleep apnea test depends on what type of test your medical provider orders.
+Sleep tests are categorized by how much and what type of data they collect.
+Type 1 and 2 tests collect more detailed data (sleep lab or hospital-based polysomnography is a type 1 sleep test).
+Home sleep tests are generally type 3 or 4 tests because they collect less data and and are not capable of identifying patterns of sleep versus wake.

-• Breathing sensor: Nasal cannula or nasal prongs are tubes that are placed in the nostrils and wrapped behind the ears.
-They analyze breathing patterns by tracking the air pressure when inhaling and exhaling.
+• Nasal breathing sensor: These tubes are placed in your nostrils and wrapped behind your ears.
+They analyze breathing patterns by tracking air pressure from inhaling and exhaling.

-• Effort belt: A belt may be wrapped around the chest or abdomen in order to measure movements associated with breathing.
-Data from this device can help differentiate between obstructive sleep apnea, where the person is making an effort to breathe, versus central sleep apnea, where the brain does not send the signal to inhale and exhale and therefore there is no movement.
+• Effort belt: This is less common in home tests, but it’s a band that goes around your chest to measure movement associated with breathing.
+Data from this device can help differentiate between obstructive sleep apnea, where you’re making an effort to breathe, and central sleep apnea, where your brain does not send the signal to inhale and exhale.

-• Pulse oximeter: A pulse oximeter is a device usually placed over a fingertip to measure how much oxygen is in the blood.
-Sometimes, a pulse oximeter is connected to an earlobe instead of a finger.
+• Pulse oximeter: This device is usually placed over a fingertip to measure how much oxygen is in the blood.

-• Microphone: Generally, the nasal breathing sensor estimates snoring.
-However, sometimes an actual microphone is used to measure snoring.
-A sound sensor attached to the neck may also record sound and pressure.
+• Microphone: Generally, the nasal breathing sensor estimates snoring, but sometimes an actual microphone is used to measure snoring.
+A sound sensor attached to the neck can also record sound and pressure.

 • Data collection device: All of the sensors typically connect to the data collection device, either via wires or flexible tubes.
-This device may feature buttons you are instructed to push when you want data collection to begin and end, as well as status lights indicating the device is powered on and recording.
+This device may feature buttons you are instructed to push when you want data collection to begin and end, as well as status lights to indicate the device is on and recording.

-The types of measurements collected by a home sleep apnea test depend on the test type.
+The metrics collected by a home sleep apnea test depend on the test type.
 To qualify as a type 3 test, a HSAT must measure:

 • Two breathing-related measures, such as airflow and breathing effort